 - Set 1-inch margins for your resume and leave lines between sections.

-- Here’s what to include in your resume: Resume Header, Summary or Objective, Work History, Education, Skills, and Additional.
+Not sure which sections are best for a licensed practical nurse application?
+Here’s what to include in your resume: Resume Header, Summary or Objective, Work History, Education, Skills, and Additional.

 Let’s get your scrubs on and write the perfect resume.